RunCloudIO/butler/README.md

 You can only run `butler valet park` or `butler valet link` inside`DEFAULT_WWW_PATH` defined in `.env`.
 If you run these command outside the `DEFAULT_WWW_PATH` directory, it will automatically run your command inside `/var/www` in the container.

 You may create another folder inside `DEFAULT_WWW_PATH` and register it as new parked paths or linked path.
 So you can divide your codebase per project basis inside here.
 E.g: `/var/www/{defaults,project1,project2,project3,link1,link2}`.

+### Moving working directory

+You probably didn't like the idea of having `www` folder inside this cloned repo.
+For example, you clone this project into `/Users/<username>/Documents/tools/butler` and getting into that `www` directory is too much.

+To change this, you need to update `.env` file and `DEFAULT_WWW_PATH` to a new path, let say your Desktop.
+Make sure to use absolute path when defining `DEFAULT_WWW_PATH`.
+Give it a reload (`butler reload`) and check whether your site still registered with Valet, `butler paths`.